Checkmarx/kics/docs/usage/commands.md

   -x, --exclude-results strings      exclude results by providing the similarity ID of a result
                                      can be provided multiple times or as a comma separated string
                                      example: 'fec62a97d569662093dbb9739360942f...,31263s5696620s93dbb973d9360942fc2a...'
-      --fail-on                      which kind of results should return an exit code different from 0
+      --fail-on strings              which kind of results should return an exit code different from 0
                                      accetps: high, medium, low and info
-                                     example: "high,low"
+                                     example: "high,low" (default [high,medium,low,info])
+  -h, --help                         help for scan
-      --ignoreOnExitFlag             defines which kind of non-zero exits code should be ignored
+      --ignore-on-exit string        defines which kind of non-zero exits code should be ignored
                                      accepts: all, results, errors, none
-                                     example: if 'results' is set, only engine errors will make KICS exit code different from 0
+                                     example: if 'results' is set, only engine errors will make KICS exit code different from 0 (default "none")
-  -h, --help                         help for scan
       --minimal-ui                   simplified version of CLI output
       --no-progress                  hides the progress bar -o, --output-path string           directory path to store reports